-The Conservative Environment Network's Board brings together thought-leaders from business, politics and civil society to advance conservative environmentalism.
+The Conservative Environment Network brings together thought-leaders from business, politics and civil society to advance conservative environmentalism.

 Ben Goldsmith is CEO of Menhaden Capital and co-founder of specialist long-term investment group WHEB.
-He also chairs the UK Environmental Funders’ Network and is an Advisory Council member for the Oxford Martin School.
-In chairing CEN, he is supported by a Board and Steering Committee of prominent centre-right environmentalists.
+He is also a non-executive Board member of the Department for the Environment, Food and Rural Affairs, the co-founder of the UK Environmental Funders’ Network, and an Advisory Council member for the Oxford Martin School.

 Ben Caldecott is the founding Director of the Oxford Sustainable Finance Programme at the University of Oxford Smith School of Enterprise and the Environment.
 He is concurrently an Academic Visitor at the Bank of England, a Visiting Scholar at Stanford University, a Senior Advisor at Highmore LLC, and a Senior Associate Fellow at Bright Blue.

-Isabella Gornall manages Maitland Green, the environmental public affairs consultancy part of the global Havas Group.
-She was previously Policy Adviser to Zac Goldsmith in Parliament and an EU Environmental Policy Consultant in Brussels.
-Isabella is also on the Advisory Council for UK100, the ambitious network of UK Cities committing to 100% clean energy.
+Isabella Gornall is MD of Seahorse Environmental Communications.
+Her former roles include Head of Maitland Green, Policy Adviser to Zac Goldsmith MP and EU Environmental Policy Consultant in Brussels.
+Isabella is also on the Board of UK100, the ambitious network of UK Cities committing to 100% clean energy.

 Benet Northcote is Director, Corporate Responsibility at John Lewis Partnership, having previously been Deputy Private Secretary to The Prince of Wales, where he was responsible for The Prince’s work on the Sustainability and Responsible Business.